 Click Here to Download the Guide!

 Reliability of the MEFS

 This adaptive assessment changes with a child's development, and the starting level is dependent on age.
 Children advance to the next level if they pass, and continue to advance until they fail (ceiling).
 If children fail the starting level, the program automatically goes back to an easier set until the child's current level of functioning is reached.
 Outcome scores are based on accuracy and response time.
-The iPad MEFS has been given over 10,000 times to date across 100+ unique locations around the world.
+The tablet MEFS has been given over 20,000 times to date across 100+ unique locations around the world.

 Valid assessment of age-related changes in a large cross-sectional sample of preschool children

 High test-retest reliability with no practice or fatigue effects

 Conforms to ordinal scaling analysis

 Demonstrated reliability in field settings, including Head Start classrooms & homeless shelters

 Quick and Easy Tool for Young Children

 The adaptive nature of the MEFS makes it a quick tool to use, which is imperative when studying very young children.
 The training was thorough and responsive to our needs.
 We hope to use this measure to understand the development of children’s executive function over time in a high quality early childhood setting, as well as providing teachers in the program with data to inform their classroom practice.